Star Wars fans, The Mandalorian is finally here.

 One of the most epic episodes of the series so far, the third chapter of The Mandalorian has the show’s protagonist return to collect the bounty on Baby Yoda, only to express some uncharacteristic misgivings about turning “the kid” over.
 The Mandalorian does indeed collect the bounty, and has a new set of armor forged from the Beskar — but not before we learn a bit more about why the remaining Mandalorians are in hiding, and who forced them to go underground.

 In a dramatic (but let’s face it, expected) change of heart, The Mandalorian rescues Baby Yoda but finds his exit from the planet blocked by legions of bounty hunters.
-Just when all seems lost, though, his fellow Mandalorians arrive — sacrificing their own hidden status in the process — to turn the tide and facilitate his escape with Baby Yoda.
-The pair head off into space to parts unknown, now with a massive bounty on both The Mandalorian and Baby Yoda.
+Just when all seems lost, though, his fellow Mandalorians arrive — sacrificing their own hidden status in the process — to turn the tide and facilitate his escape with

 When The Mandalorian returns to the group of hidden Mandalorians, the camera lingers on the now-familiar sigil over the Armorer’s forge.
 It’s an ominous symbol, certainly, but it also carries plenty of weight in Star Wars lore.
 The sigil is intended to represent the skull of a mythosaur, one of the massive beasts hunted by Mandalorians in the distant past — first as part of the colonization of the creatures’ home planet, then as rites of passage — until they were eventually rendered extinct.